 What Is Civil Asset Forfeiture?

-The seized property is usually sold at auction, with a majority of the proceeds (as well as any seized cash) going straight into the police department's coffers.
-State laws differ in this regard, although some states allow 100 percent of the seized property to be used for law enforcement and others earmark the proceeds for education or other purposes.
+Law enforcement usually sells the seized property at auction.
+Most of the proceeds, as well as any seized cash, go straight into the police department's coffers.
+State laws differ in this regard, although some allow 100 percent of the seized property to be used for law enforcement.
+Others earmark the proceeds for education or other purposes.

 The Federal Bureau of Investigation (FBI), Drug Enforcement Agency (DEA), and other federal agencies use civil asset forfeiture laws when investigating crimes.
 The legal authority for these actions is found in Title 18, § 981 of the U.S. Code and has been upheld by the U.S. Supreme Court.

-Since the action is against the property, the owner (or "interested party") generally has no right to counsel in these proceedings.
+Since the action is against the property, the interested party often has no right to counsel in these proceedings.
 One exception is if the seized property is the owner's primary residence.
 Federal law provides for the appointment of counsel for indigent people in asset forfeiture cases that involve their primary residence.
 Some states offer this same protection.

 State Civil Asset Forfeiture Laws

-However, a 2019 U.S. Supreme Court decision (Timbs v.
-Indiana) held that fines -- including assets seized after an arrest -- can't be excessive and can't be used as a way of generating revenue.
-The respondent in the case, Tyson Timbs, was arrested for the sale of heroin and his $42,000 Land Rover (purchased with the proceeds of his late father's life insurance policy) was seized.
+A 2019 U.S. Supreme Court decision held that fines, including assets seized after an arrest, can't be excessive and can't be used as a way of generating revenue.
+Law enforcement arrested the respondent in the case, Tyson Timbs, for the sale of heroin and seized his $42,000 Land Rover.
+Timbs had purchased the vehicle with the proceeds of his late father's life insurance policy.
 The Court pointed out that this far exceeded the $10,000 maximum fine for his drug offense.

-While the Court didn't address the constitutionality of civil asset forfeiture in general, it ruled that the Eighth Amendment's Excessive Fines Clause is in fact applicable to the states through the Fourteenth Amendment (and that this is an example of an "excessive fine").
-It remains to be seen how this will play out in the bigger picture, but it likely will prompt state and local jurisdictions to limit their seizure of assets in the future.
+It remains to be seen how this will play out in the bigger picture.
+In theory, it could prompt state and local jurisdictions to limit their seizure of assets in the future.

 Concerned About Civil Asset Forfeiture?
 Get Professional Legal Help Today

-Having something of value taken away from you by the police can be infuriating, especially if you haven't been charged with a crime.
-If you believe your property was unjustly taken from you, you may have some legal options for getting it back.
+If you believe the government unjustly took your property, you may have legal options for getting it back.
 Learn more about civil asset forfeiture and protect your rights by meeting with a local criminal law attorney.
 A criminal defense attorney can provide you with information regarding the following: